- Some in-state students may qualify for free tuition.

 The University of Illinois Urbana-Champaign, founded in 1867, is the state's flagship campus and one of the nation's oldest public land-grant schools.
 The school hosts nearly 4,000 online learners, with over half of these majoring in business.
 Online students can pursue more than 90 endorsements, certificates, and degrees and over 1,700 courses.
 Several of the institution's programs also rank high on U.S. News and World Report lists; for example, the library and information graduate program is considered the top program in the U.S.

-University of Illinois Urbana-Champaign's Accreditation, Tuition, and Admissions Info
+University of Illinois Urbana-Champaign Tuition, Accreditation, and Admissions Info

 - In-state undergraduate students: $12,036 per year